VoxLight/DefaultBot/README.md

 Simply add a new cog into the cogs folder and the bot will automatically add it when it's launched.

 Additionally, cog_manager adds functionalities of loading/unloading cogs so you don't have to restart the bot every time.

+I updated this.
+Find the new and improved 2023 version here: https://github.com/VoxLight/NextcordBotTemplate